Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 17.31.47 UTC
+- WIB: Selasa, 3 Desember 2024 18.22.00 UTC
-- WITA: Selasa, 3 Desember 2024 18.31.47 UTC
+- WITA: Selasa, 3 Desember 2024 19.22.00 UTC
-- WIT: Selasa, 3 Desember 2024 19.31.47 UTC
+- WIT: Selasa, 3 Desember 2024 20.22.00 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational